 - If you suspect the original was stolen, you should report it to the police.

-- If you happen to find the original after you have received the new one, destroy the old copy.
+- If you find the original after receiving the new one, destroy the old copy.

 How Do You Register Your Vehicle When Moving To Ontario?

 If you are moving to Ontario on a permanent basis from another province or country, you will need to register your vehicle in Ontario.
 To register an out of province vehicle in Ontario, you will be required to provide personal identification.
 You will also be required to show :